-A routine dental cleaning involves a thorough dental examination, followed by a dental scaling and polishing to remove the tartar and invisible plaque from all of the tooth surfaces.
-Once your dog is anesthetized, your pet will receive a through examine of the mouth, noting the alignment of the teeth and the extent of tartar accumulation both above and below the gum line.
-If periodontal disease is severe, it may not be possible to save badly affected teeth, which may need to be extracted.
-Next, tooth scaling will be performed using both traditional hand scalers and ultrasonic cleaning equipment to remove all traces of tartar, both above and below the gum line.
-The tartar below the gum line causes the most significant gum recession and it is extremely important that it is removed thoroughly.
-After scaling, the teeth are polished to remove microscopic scratches in order to help prevent subsequent plaque build-up.
+A routine dental cleaning involves an examination of the mouth, noting the alignment of the teeth and the extent of tartar accumulation above and below the gum line.
+Next, tooth scaling is performed using traditional hand scalers and ultrasonic cleaning equipment to remove tartar above and below the gum line, and last polishing to remove microscopic scratches in order to help prevent subsequent plaque build-up.
 Special applications such as Oravet fluoride, antibiotic preparations and cleaning compounds may be indicated to decrease tooth sensitivity, strengthen enamel, treat bacterial infection and reduce future plaque accumulation.

 How does tartar form and why is it a problem?

 The mouth is home to thousands of bacteria.
 As these bacteria multiply on the surfaces of the tooth, they form an invisible layer called plaque or biofilm.
 Some of this plaque is removed naturally by the dog's tongue and chewing habits.
 If allowed to remain on the tooth surface, the plaque thickens and becomes mineralized.
 Mineralized plaque forms tartar and as the tartar thickens further it becomes calculus.
-The tartar accumulates above and below the gum line and presses on the gums, causing inflammation called gingivitis.
-As the oral infection progresses, tonsillitis and pharyngitis can also occur.
-The bacteria can also be absorbed into the blood stream and be carried to other organs.
+The tartar accumulates above and below the gum line and irritates the gums, causing inflammation called gingivitis.
+Plaque can also cause infection that affects tonsils and pharynx or even travel into the blood stream and be carried to other organs.
 "Bad teeth" can cause infections in the heart valves (endocarditis), kidneys and/or liver.

 Why can't I just remove the tartar and plaque with a dental scaler?